New Technology Combines Lip Motion and Passwords For User Authentication

 No thanks

 What about imparements and videos?
-(Score:2)
+(Score:3)

 What happens if someone suffers, say, stroke and part of the face is paralysed.
 Or they have Botox?